JaiXJM/CAN_Onboarding_24/README.md

 `10` or 2, is the rolling count

-8 is the length of the input in bits (and thus should be the output length)
+**8** is the length of the input in bits (and thus should be the output length)

+1. Addition
+Add the rolling count to to_encode.
+`0000 1011` + `10` = `0000 1101`

+2. Inverse
+Take the inverse of all bits that are within the output length `0000 1011` -> `1111 0100`

+3. Add 1
+Add '1' to the inverted value
+`1111 0101`

+Final Notes:
+- The protection value should always have the same length as the longest input (including rolling count, which always has a length of 2)
+- Your code should set all bits above this length to 0.

 ## PART 2